hyndex/DC-PLC-Madhurjya/docs/live_controller_api.md

 GET /vehicle/slac

 Expose SLAC (HomePlug Green PHY) link information.
-Available when PySLAC runs as part of the SECC orchestration.
+Backed by an in‑process SLAC manager for simulation/glue; will be driven by PySLAC session in production.

 Response (JSON):
 - `state` (string): `IDLE|MATCHING|MATCHED|FAILED`